jbradberry/deck-crafter/README.rst

 Deck Crafter
 ============

-Many people play Collectable Card Games (or CCGs), but it can be kind of a pain to build a deck by rummaging around in a physical collection of cards, and friends who want to play will have to have their own cards or wait until they have access to yours.
+Many people play Collectible Card Games (or CCGs), but it can be kind of a pain to build a deck by rummaging around in a physical collection of cards, and friends who want to play will have to have their own cards or wait until they have access to yours.
 Deck Crafter makes it